 Lybrate.com has a number of highly qualified Ayurvedas in India.
-You will find Ayurvedas with more than 31 years of experience on Lybrate.com.
+You will find Ayurvedas with more than 38 years of experience on Lybrate.com.
 You can find Ayurvedas online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Manasa Y S

 Treatment Of Erectile Dysfunction

 Cysts Removal Procedure

 Submit a review for Dr. Manasa Y SYour feedback matters!